 Equipment: Refrigerator, smoker, fruit wood chips or beech wood chips, cotton bag, cool place to hang meat

-- 1 - 2 teaspoons caraway (coarsely ground)
+1 to 2 teaspoons caraway seeds, coarsely ground

 Mix all ingredients together to form a rub, and rub it all over the meat you are using.
 Place the meat in a plastic bag.

 Add a small glass of red wine and a smaller glass of vodka or rum (optional) to the bag.
 Close the bag and place in the refrigerator.

 Turn daily for up to 50 days.

 Wash off the meat and let it air dry at cool room temperature (about 65 F).
 It should be slightly dry on the edges.